Maryland Medical Malpractice Lawyer

 Call us right now at 800-883-8082 to find out if we can help you.
 The call is confidential and free.
 You can also fill out this brief claim review form.
 Learn more about your options and what our Maryland malpractice attorneys may be able to do to bring you justice for the harm that has been done.Why Baltimore Medical Malpractice Lawyers Miller & Zois Should Be Your Choice

-While most of our cases end in a settlement, we are more than willing to take deserving cases to a jury.
+While most of our malpractice claims end in a settlement, we are more than willing to take deserving cases to a jury.
 In 2018, we have already tried two medical malpractice cases, winning both in verdicts that totaled $2 million.
 The combined offer to settle those cases before trial was $200,000.
 Our last medical malpractice victory in Baltimore City was for $10 million.
 The year before we earned a $5.2 million also in Baltimore.

 There are not many Maryland malpractice law firms that have achieved the results for their clients that Miller & Zois has.
-One reason we win so many of these cases: we only take a case to trial if we are 100% convinced the doctor made a mistake.
+One reason we win so many of these cases: we only take a claim to trial if we are 100% convinced the doctor made a mistake.
 We have no problem taking on a tough case.
-But our lawyers have to honestly believe in the claim before we will accept the case.
+But our lawyers have to honestly believe in the claim before we will accept the claim.

 The take-home message for you if you are looking for a malpractice lawyer to fight for you is that Miller & Zois has a real history of success with insurance companies and hospitals throughout Maryland.
 We will put that experience to work for you.